ruanklein/synapseq/docs/USAGE.md

 - `low`: set the gain to the -16db
 - `medium`: set the gain to the -12db
 - `high`: set the gain to the -6db
-- `veryhigh`: set the gain to the 0db
+- `veryhigh`: set the gain to the 0db (without gain)

-The `medium` level is the default and is applied to the `@background` sound to avoid any distortion.
+The `veryhigh` level is the default and is applied to the `@background` sound to avoid any distortion.
 If you don't want any gain level, you can set the `@gainlevel` to `veryhigh`, this is normal gain of the background sound.

 #### `@volume`